Berryakin2010/Exploring-a-BigQuery-Public-Dataset/README.md

 # Exploring-a-BigQuery-Public-Dataset
 In this lab, you will explore publicly available datasets using BigQuery for big data analysis.
-Specifically you will:  Query a public dataset  Create a custom table  Load data into a table  Query a table
+Specifically you will:  Query a public dataset, create a custom table, load data into a table, and query a table.